rapid7/insightconnect-plugins/ivanti_service_manager/help.md

 # Description

-[Ivanti Service Manager](https://www.ivanti.co.uk/products/service-manager) is a flexible and complete cloud-optimized, easily scalable and adaptable ITSM solution used for managing and automating ITSM processes
+[Ivanti Service Manager](https://www.ivanti.co.uk/products/service-manager) is a flexible and complete cloud-optimized, easily scalable and adaptable ITSM solution used for managing and automating ITSM processes.

 # Key Features